Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

     }
 }
 ```
 You can use your own implementation of `IChangeToken`.
-In the above example I used `CancellationChangeToken` that is already provided by the base library.
+In the above example I used a `CancellationChangeToken` that is already provided by the base library.
 The `CancellationChangeToken`, accepts a `CancellationToken` of a `CancellationTokenSource` object.
 When you call `Cancel` method of the `CancellationTokenSource`, the change event callback of `CancellationChangeToken` will be called.
 I used a timer to call the `Cancel` method every `_refreshInterval`.
 This allow us to call `Load` every `_refreshInterval` interval.

 Finally, allow the client set `refreshInterval` when registering the provider: